micpalmia/youbot_ros_tools/README.md

 The wiki page about [understanding launch and namespaces][6] gives more insight in this direction.

 ## Credits
-The Xacro URDF description and the meshes for the robot has been taken from the WPI's [youbot_description][4] package.
+The Xacro URDF description and the meshes for the robot have been taken from the WPI's [youbot_description][4] package.
 A lot of the code for this repository has been written by [@Arn-O][5].

 [1]: http://www.youbot-store.com/
 [2]: http://wiki.ros.org/catkin